Nathan602004/Xiaomi-Mi-A2-Stock-Camera/README.md

 - Visit the Official XDA thread (link below) and provide the current device, ROM and OS version you are on if you need assistance.

 ## Changelog
+# 8/18/18 (v12)
+- Add support for more Xiaomi devices

 # 8/16/18 (v11)
 - Add EIS for Video
 - More features for Camera